Phil Harvey (music manager): Creative direction

 Following his years away from the United Kingdom, Harvey went back to London and started to hang out with Martin again.
 He visited the studio occasionally to give his opinion on what the band were doing, something which became a permanent role by 2006.
 Two years later, Coldplay published an appeal to Wikipedia via their website to stress Harvey's participation in the line-up, concluding they were actually a quintet.
 He was included as a member in the liner notes of all albums except Parachutes (2000) and X&Y (2005).
 (Note: Harvey is credited for management on Parachutes (2000) and "wise words" on X&Y (2005).)
 As per Jonny Buckland, things are easier when Harvey is around because his presence gives a sense of security to his bandmates.

 He was encouraged to describe himself as their creative director, but showed disdain towards it: "I'm not particularly creative, but I guess I do try to give them some direction from time to time".
 Moreover, Harvey affirmed that his role includes helping with videos, designing live performances, visiting the studio regularly, writing press releases and handling any other possible situations if necessary.
 He has appeared as an easter egg in several music videos released by Coldplay, and is known for his interactions with fans of the band on social media.
 Some conversations led to albums and songs becoming more widely available on streaming services, including the track "Flags", from Everyday Life (2019).

 Personal life

 According to South China Morning Post, Harvey has an estimated wealth of £40 million as of July 2024.
-He purchased a house in Brentwood, Los Angeles, for about $15 million in January 2019, moving there with his long-time wife Yasmin.
-Before rejoining Coldplay, he travelled South America; learned psychotherapy and counseling at Regent's College; and enrolled at University of Melbourne, completing a psychology degree.
+He purchased a house in Brentwood, Los Angeles, for about $15 million in January 2019, moving there with his wife Yasmin.
+Before rejoining Coldplay, he travelled around South America; learned psychotherapy and counseling at Regent's College; and enrolled at University of Melbourne, completing a psychology degree.
 His next project was volunteering at Upbeat, which offered resources to musicians facing mental health issues.
 Harvey is a ClientEarth trustee as well.
-In 2006, he visited Leeds Metropolitan University to speak with talent management students.
+In 2007, he visited Leeds Metropolitan University to speak with talent management students.